billerickson/BE-Media-from-Production/README.md

 ## Using with WP Migrate

-[WP Migrate](https://www.billerickson.net/go/wp-migrate-db-pro) is my preferred tool for pushing/pulling databases between environments.
-The Media addon allows you transfer media between environemnts along with the database.
+[WP Migrate](https://deliciousbrains.com/wp-migrate-db-pro/) is my preferred tool for pushing/pulling databases between environments.
+The media files functionality allows you to transfer media between environments along with the database.

 When redesigning a website, I keep all the media on my development server and push up new media uploads along with the database.